 The BUV recommends churches conduct a National Police Record Check (aka a Police Check) for all senior leaders prior to commencing in their role and periodically thereafter.
-Every three years for most positions; every year for the treasurer is the best practice recommendation.
+Every three to five years for most positions; every one to three years for the treasurer is the best practice recommendation.
 This includes staff, pastors, deacons/elders, treasurer, secretary, the head of each ministry and Safe Church Contact Person or team.
 This is in addition to, and completely separate process from, a Working with Children check.

 A Police Check is not an assessment by a government agency and is only a list of some offences at a given point in time, therefore differing from the WWCC.
 Organisations can request a Police Check to help them assess a person’s suitability for other kinds of work the person may be required to do in the organisation other than children’s work.
 For example, an organisation may want to know about fraud offences if they were recruiting for a role with access to cash.
 Or for any driving offences if the person will be required to drive as part of their role.

 Police Records Check (name only)

-Note- BUV is not eligible for the reduced volunteer rate.
+Please note: BUV is not eligible for the reduced volunteer rate or community organisation discount.